konsoletyper/teavm-site/_docs/intro/getting-started.md

 title: Getting started
 ---

 There are several options of using TeaVM.
-One is the Maven build.
+One is Maven build.
 The easiest way to create a new TeaVM project is to type in the command line:

 ```bash